Fmk0/notes/tips.md

     - Twitter
     - Specialized websites
     - Technical Papers
+* Read In-Depth Malware Technicals Analysis
+* Learn to recognize API kernel functions, this will help you to understand what the malware do.
+* Read Books, Tutorials most of them are free
+* Watch Security Conferences, Security Tutorials (They are nowadays accessibles easily and free).

 ## Malware Analysis
 * If you want to verify something, read/eat the code